Lollipop270/Autonomous-Lead-Enrichment-Agent/README.md

 Company Overview
 A concise two-sentence description of what the company does.
 ```
-Target Audience / ICP
-The likely primary customer or user group based only on the supplied website content.
+1. Target Audience / ICP: The likely primary customer or user group based only on the supplied website content.

-Contact Points
-Public or generic email addresses explicitly found in the website content.
+2. Contact Points: Public or generic email addresses explicitly found in the website content.

-Leadership / Team Members
-People explicitly identified on the website as founders, executives, leaders, or notable team members.

-Where available, the system records LinkedIn profile URLs that are explicitly present in the supplied website content.
+3. Leadership / Team Members: People explicitly identified on the website as founders, executives, leaders, or notable team     members.
+Where available, the system records LinkedIn profile URLs that are explicitly present in the supplied website       content or searches for them using Playwright.
 The model is instructed not to invent information that is not supported by    the supplied website content.

-Pydantic Structured Validation
-Pydantic provides an explicit schema for the LLM response.
+4. Pydantic Structured Validation: Pydantic provides an explicit schema for the LLM response.
 This makes the output             predictable and easier to consume downstream.

 The structured extraction model includes fields such as:
 ```text